Towards Autonomous Agents: Adaptive-planning, Reasoning, and Acting in Language Models: Introduction

-In this study, we proposed an autonomous decision-making agent with a single language model.
-Our research contribute to this direction toward autonomy by letting itself to adapt its own policy by correcting its previous failure using its internal knowledge.
-Our research is different from the work in Reflexion \cite{shinn2024reflexion}, which applied three language models as actor, evaluator, and self-reflection; whereas we propose to use a single LLM to achieve autonomous language agent.
-Our experiment results show that in fourteen different decision making tasks from the ALFWorld environment, our method can solve the tasks that cannot be completed by the agent using the exemplars from \cite{shinn2024reflexion} without the reflexion step, demonstrating the effectiveness of our approach.
+In this study, we propose Self-Adaptive Language Agent (SALA), which is an adaptive decision-making language agent that self-adjusts the reasoning process of ReAct with a correction mechanism from Reflexion.
+Here, we let the language model agent adapt its own policy by correcting its previous failure using its internal knowledge.
+The proposed SALA differs from Reflexion \citep{shinn2024reflexion}, which uses two LLMs: one for action generation and another for reflection whereas SALA employs a single LLM that can self-adapt its reasoning and acting behavior making it an autonomous language agent.
+Our experimental results show that in twelve different decision making tasks from the ALFWorld \citep{shridhar2020alfworld} environment, the proposed SALA achieves a success rate of approximately 83\%, which is higher than the ReAct-based agent, which achieved a success rate of 67\%.
+In addition, the SALA could solve two tasks that couldn't be completed in the first trail, demonstrating the effectiveness of our approach.